-Easement Law in Thailand is the Servitude Rights.
-It is often involved when buying Land in Phuket.
-The Understanding of this right can be useful when buying land.
-Whether leasehold or freehold.
-This article is going to explain ‘Servitude’ under Thai law.
-In case you are looking for a clear idea about buying land or a condo in Phuket, we highly recommend reading the article 5 steps to understand when buying real estate in Phuket.
+Easement in Thailand is the Servitude Rights.
+It is often involved when buying Land whether in Phuket or somewhere else in Thailand.
+The Understanding of servitude be useful when buying land.
+Whether leasehold or freehold land.
+This article gives essential knowledge about ‘Servitude’ under Thailand law.

 Firstly, in order to understand the meaning of the Servitude in Thai law.
 Comparison with other countries’ laws may help.
 Servitude’ in Thai law means the same as ‘Praedial Servitude’ in Romans law.
 It means the same with ‘Easement Law’ in English Land law and ‘Servitude’ in French Law.
 It is a right attached to immovable property (land and/or house) for the benefit of another immovable property.
 In Romans law called ‘‘jus in re aliena’.
 It does not include a right above other people ‘personal real rights’.
 Thirdly, servitude in Thai law does not include ‘usus fructus’ and ‘habitatio’.
 (Property Law: MRV Seree Pramote B.E.
 2549).

 Civil and Commercial Code of Thailand (CCC), Section 1387 stipulates that ‘An immovable property may be subjected to a servitude.
 By virtue of which the owner of such property (Servient Property) is bound for the benefit of another immovable property (Dominant Property) to suffer a certain act affecting his property or to refrain from exercising certain rights inherent in his ownership.